 Make Options Available

-Think beyond having only one avenue for settling conflicts.
+For effective principled negotiation, it is important to think beyond having only one avenue for settling conflicts.
 Instead, generate diverse options to reach solutions.
 During brainstorming sessions, propose ideas that will offer mutual gain and refrain from judging.
 Consider ideas that are more important and more widely used.
 Begin with the most promising ideas and don’t get hung up on small discrepancies.
 Keeping an open mind to all ideas presented is key and prevents hindering the negotiations.
+When both parties bring ideas to the table and generate a variety of ideas, neither party will feel like it is a “win-lose” situation and will help promote the idea of a “win-win” scenario.
+This will help both parties feel like they were listened to and their ideas considered.

 Again, a win-win situation is the ideal for principled negotiations.
 Deny the temptation to pressure the other party to accept your terms.
-Pressure from either side is considered a power tactic.
+Pressure from either side is considered a power tactic and will only encourage emotion to get in the way of effective communication.
 The great thing about principled negotiation is that it works even if you’re the only one practicing it.
 If the other party does not use principled negotiating, its tools still have power at the negotiating table.
 Instead of responding to attacks, redirect to solve the problem.
 Do not take it as a defeat if you need to walk away from a mediation.

 However, no one should walk about from the negotiations feeling as though they had to make a sacrifice.
+As stated previously, the goal is to come up with a solution that makes both parties satisfied.
 Principled negotiations won’t work for every situation.
 Scenarios that may not be a good fit for principled negotiation are:

 - When one party is set on winning at the other party’s expense.